nwthomas/yoink/README.md

 If you want to use these contracts locally, you'll need to be prepared to find private keys for a service like [Alchemy](https://www.alchemy.com/) or [Infura](https://infura.io/) (either on Rinkeby or Mainnet) as well as private keys for your Ethereum wallets (again, on either Rinkeby or Mainnet).

 Once you run `yarn install` and put the values from the paragraph above into a `.env` file (following the example of the `.env.example` file), you should be set to run any of the commands in the `package.json` file.

+The big exception is if you want to run [Slither](https://github.com/crytic/slither).
+In order to use this, you'll need a stable build of Python installed on your machine, run a [Pipenv shell](https://pipenv.pypa.io/en/latest/), and use the command `pipenv slither .`.

 ## TECHNOLOGY STACK